skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 ## Multiple Mutations

 Just like in queries, we can invoke multiple mutations and assign result into different variables.

-For an example, let's try to two authors as one:
+For an example, let's try to create two authors:

 ~~~
 mutation {